HackYourFuture/Assignments/README.md

+# Homework

+This repository contains all of the homework exercises that need to be handed in for the HackYourFuture curriculum.

 ## Introduction

 Throughout your [HYF journey](https://github.com/HackYourFuture/curriculum) you will be asked to do certain homework exercises.
 This repository contains all of these exercises.
 The class repository will tell you how to hand in the homework, the curriculum will indicate what week you will need to do.